GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

   service:
     pipelines:
       apache:
-        receivers:
+        receivers: [apache_access, apache_error]
-        - apache_access
-        - apache_error
 metrics:
   receivers:
     apache:
       type: apache
       endpoint: # Optional
       username: # Optional
       password: # Optional
   service:
     pipelines:
       apache:
-        receivers:
+        receivers: [apache]
-        - apache
 ```

 #### 2.3 Validations against invalid configurations for the receiver(s)

 Sample validation cases are like:
-- A required parameter is not set for the given receiver (s)
+- A required parameter is not set for the given receiver(s)
-- An unknown parameter is set for the receiver (s)
+- An unknown parameter is set for the receiver(s)
 - A combination of parameters is not supported for the receiver(s).
 E.g. parameter A should be required when parameter B
   is present.
 - The value of a certain parameter doesn't pass smell test (e.g. invalid url)